tlamedia/gtm-kit/readme.txt

 Enhancements:
 * Added the filter 'gtmkit_datalayer_script', which allows you to filter the datalayer script.
+* Added the constant 'GTMKIT_EDD_DEBUG_TRACK_PURCHASE', which allows users of Easy Digital Downloads to force tracking of purchase event on every page refresh for debugging.

 Bugfixes:
 * Billing state and shipping stat was not included in the customer data on the 'purchase' event.